Daryl Worley: Baltimore Ravens

 On December 21, 2021, Worley was signed to the Baltimore Ravens practice squad.
-He was brought back by the Baltimore Ravens on August 8, 2022.
+He was brought back by the Ravens on August 8, 2022.
 He was released on August 30, 2022 and signed to the practice squad the next day.
 He was promoted to the active roster on September 17.
 He was waived on September 27 and re-signed to the practice squad.
 He was promoted back to the active roster on October 8, then released again three days later and re-signed to the practice squad.
 He was promoted back to the active roster on October 22.
 He was placed on injured reserve on December 10 before being activated again on January 7.
+He was named a starter at cornerback in the season finale against the Cincinnati Bengals, making 5 tackles and 2 passes defensed, while helping to defend wide receiver Ja'Marr Chase.
+He appeared in 8 games with one start during the season.

 On February 15, 2023, Worley re-signed with the Ravens.
+He was released on August 29, 2023 and re-signed to the practice squad.
+Worley was elevated to the active roster on September 9, 2023.
+He was promoted to the active roster three days later.
+He was placed on injured reserve on October 7, and later activated on November 4.

+Worley re-signed with the Ravens on July 26, 2024.
+He was released on August 27.

+Tennessee Titans

+On November 5, 2024, Worley was signed to the Tennessee Titans practice squad, following a number of injuries to the Titans' defensive backfield.
+Worley had three game day elevations, including his first start with the Titans on Week 12's win against the Houston Texans, substituting at safety for a sick Amani Hooker.
+He was then promoted to the active roster on November 29.
+Worley started as cornerback on Week 13's loss against the Washington Commanders, recording a career high 17 tackles.
+Worley appeared in nine games during the 2024 season, making 52 tackles, one forced fumble, and an interception.

+Washington Commanders

+Worley signed with the Washington Commanders on August 14, 2025, and was released on August 27.
+On November 5, the Commanders signed him to their practice squad.